-Gulley alleges that, when he was released from in-cell restraints, he showed Nurse Scruggs his swollen and bruised wrists and ankles and told her that he was experiencing pain.
+In the Complaint, Gulley alleged that, when he was released from in-cell restraints, he showed Nurse Scruggs his swollen and bruised wrists and ankles and told her that he was experiencing pain.
 However, Nurse Scruggs provided no treatment and noted no injuries in her report.
-Courts have determined that injuries caused by assault or use of excessive force that cause immediate pain and require some treatment but do not have long-lasting effect do not rise to the level of serious medical needs.
-Those determinations, however, generally have been made at summary judgment and not on initial review or a motion to dismiss.
-See Adorno v.
-Semple, 2016 WL 7469709, at \4 (D. Conn.
-Dec.
-28, 2016) (citing cases).
-I will permit the claim against defendant Scruggs to proceed for further development of the record.
+I permitted the claim against defendant Scruggs to proceed for further development of the record.